yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 - $W_k$ ("key weight matrices"): What do I offer as context?
 - $W_v$ ("value weight matrices"): What information should I pass along?

-:::{tip} Why do we need these weight matrices?
+:::{tip} Wait, why do we need these weight matrices?
+:class: dropdown
 In trying to understand this, I kept struggling to understand why we needed these various transformations.
-After all, the input embeddings we previously computed already contain a concept of nuance.
+After all, the input embeddings we previously computed already contain learned parameters.
 What more do these transformations add?

+If you're also confused, maybe this slight rephrasing will help.

-Remember that our ideal transformation would be an $n \times n \times d \times \delta$ tensor, but that's too big.
-We're essentially using a couple tricks to compress it.
+Remember that the attention layer encodes the _relationships_ between input tokens.
+Our ideal transformation would be an $n \times n \times d \times \delta$ tensor, but that's too big, so we're essentially using a couple tricks to compress it.

-- First, we're replacing the inner $d \times \delta$ matrices with a 0-dimensional scalar that just represents how _much_ (as opposed to more generally "how") each input affects the other.
+- First, we're using two $d \times \delta$ matrices ($W_q$ and $W_k$) to encode, for any pair of tokens, how much A should attend to B.
-- Then, we're applying this scalar against a vector that represents what each input embedding means _in the context of attention_.

-To translate the input embeddings to "the input embedding in the context of attention", we add the $W_v$ matrix.
-This matrix essentially encodes the "in the context of attention" learnings.
-The $W_q$ and $W_k$ matrices similarly encode "how much does A-in-attention-context affect B-in-attention-context."
+- Then, we're using a third $d \times \delta$ matrix ($W_v$) to encode what B contributes when attended to.

-The math would still work if we did without these matrices and just did something like a dot product of A and B for the "how much" question, and used the B embeddings directly for "what does B mean".
-(We'd need to require $d = \delta$, but that wouldn't be a show-stopper.)
-But this would compress the attention _too_ much, and the attention layer would be hobbled.
+The math would still work if we omitted the weight matrices and just did something like a dot product of A and B for the "how much" question, and used B's embeddings directly for its contribution.
+But this would compress the attention _too_ much, and the attention layer would be useless.
+We need the learned parameters in the weight matrices; they're exactly what the attention layer brings to the table.

-Adding the three weight matrices gives us a happy medium: a mere $3 \times (d \times \delta \times 4 \text{ bytes})$ gives us a useful approximation of the ideal tensor at a tiny fraction of the cost (hundreds of megabytes, instead of petabytes).
+Adding the three weight matrices gives us a happy medium: a mere $3 \times (d \times \delta \times 4 \text{ bytes})$ of learned parameters gives us a useful approximation of the ideal tensor at a tiny fraction of the cost (hundreds of megabytes, instead of petabytes).
 :::

 The next sections will describe how these matrices fit together.
 If the above doesn't make sense, it may be useful to move on for now, and then re-read it once you understand the mechanics of how we use these weight matrices.